monstrenyatko/butler-arduino-library/README.md

 Application loop behavior
 =========================
-- Establish connection with MQTT Broker If not available.
+- Establish connection with MQTT Broker If not connected yet.
+- Get configuration If available.
 - Send telemetry data.
-- Get the configuration If available.